Fixed Term Contract, ICS-6

 - Support field and humanitarian coordination

-- Provide support in drafting of periodic reports and information analysis in relation to the regular monitoring of the humanitarian situation and coordination of humanitarian response to identified needs in the oPt, specifically in the area of reference (AOR) covering Jerusalem, Ramallah and the Jordan Valley regarding (a) assessment of needs and risks, (b) monitoring of protection of civilians and access indicators and analysis of their humanitarian impact, (c) supporting inter-cluster coordination including through needs assessments and humanitarian response mechanism.
+- Provide support in drafting of periodic reports and information analysis in relation to the regular monitoring of the humanitarian situation and coordination of humanitarian response to identified needs in the oPt, specifically in the area of reference covering Hebron and Bethlehem regarding (a) assessment of needs and risks, (b) monitoring of protection of civilians and access indicators and analysis of their humanitarian impact, (c) supporting inter-cluster coordination including through needs assessments and humanitarian response mechanism.

 - Meet and maintain contact with various local community groups, including governorate and municipal offices as requested.

-- Support HAA in convening coordination meetings at the district level to identify humanitarian issues and seek response mechanisms jointly with other stakeholders.
-Prepare invitations, coordinate logistics, and write minutes.
+- Support the Humanitarian Affairs Analyst in convening coordination meetings at the district level to identify humanitarian issues and seek response mechanisms jointly with other stakeholders.
+Prepare invitations, and write minutes.

-- Provide assistance and initiative to liaise with international humanitarian actors, including UN agencies and NGOs in order to monitor humanitarian projects implemented in the AOR.
+- Provide assistance and initiative to liaise with international humanitarian actors, including UN agencies and NGOs in order to monitor humanitarian projects implemented in the Area of Responsibilities.

-- Support the HAA in the development of substantive linkages between emergency assistance (a) preparedness/prevention aspects, (b) rehabilitation and recovery projects through the various coordination bodies, humanitarian sector/cluster working groups and the Operational Coordination Group (OCG).
+- Support the Humanitarian Affairs Analyst in the development of substantive linkages between emergency assistance (a) preparedness/prevention aspects, (b) rehabilitation and recovery projects through the various coordination bodies.

 - Support the preparation of regular situation/update reports and produce trend analysis on key protection of civilians’ indicators and their humanitarian impact.